Compound and Parallel Modes of Tropical Convolutional Neural Networks: Method

 From the above expressions, it is evident that compound tropical convolution and parallel tropical convolution can be viewed as generalized forms of tropical convolution.
-In other words, these operations represent advanced modes of tropical convolution, capable of degenerating to standard tropical convolution under specific conditions, such as when $\alpha=1$ or $\alpha=0$, or when $\alpha=1$, $\beta=0$ or $\alpha=0$, $\beta=1$.
+In other words, these operations represent advanced modes of tropical convolution, capable of degenerating to standard tropical convolution under specific conditions, i.e. when $\alpha=1$, $\beta=0$ or $\alpha=0$, $\beta=1$.